Tank Chart

 Common Uses: Home barbecues, mosquito catchers, patio heaters.

-Size and Capacity: This tank is approximately 1 and a half foot tall by 1 foot diameter and will hold a little less than 5 gallons of propane when full.
+Size and Capacity: This tank is approximately 1 and a half feet tall by 1-foot diameter and will hold a little less than 5 gallons of propane when full.

 33-POUND PROPANE TANKS